Energy, Infrastructure and Regulation Department

 Adv.
 Farkash - Hacohen previously served as the General Counsel of the Israeli Public Utilities Authority (Electricity) for nine years (2002-2011), as well as Litigation Section Chief of the Legal Department at the Israeli Antitrust Authority for almost five years (1998-2002), where she led complex legal proceedings in the competition and white collar fields held before various courts and tribunals (including District Courts and the Supreme Court).
 Adv.
-Farkash - Hacohen possesses significant expertise regarding administrative law and economic law, and appeared (in the context of numerous, diverse matters) before all government entities, including the Prime Minister’s Office; the Ministry of Finance; the Ministry of Economy and Industry; the Ministry of National Infrastructures, Energy, and Water Resources; the Director of Capital Market, Insurance and Savings Department; the Director of Wages Department; the Ministry of Justice; the Civil Service Commission; the Tax Authority; the Israel Securities Authority; the Antitrust Authority; the Governmental Companies Authority; the Office of the State Comptroller and Ombudsman; the Israel Land Authority; various municipalities; the Knesset (Parliament); and Knesset Committees; as well as credit ranking companies, financial entities, and various forums, both local and international.
+Farkash - Hacohen possesses significant expertise regarding administrative law and economic law, and appeared (in the context of numerous, diverse matters) before various government entities, ministries, authorities, Knesset (the Israeli parliament) committees, credit ranking companies, financial entities, and various forums, both local and international.

 Adv.
 Farkash - Hacohen has a Master of Public Administration (MPA) degree from Harvard University, and a LL.B. degree from the Hebrew University.
 Adv.
 Farkash - Hacohen spent part of her internship in the Supreme Court, with Supreme Court Justice (Emerita) Dalia Dorner.

 In 2008, Adv.
 Farkash - Hacohen published a legal article pertaining to the communications law field, "Technological Innovation Considerations in the Review of Mergers Under Antitrust Laws in Israel - the Bezek D.B.S.
 Case", which was later quoted in a Supreme Court ruling.
-In addition, she was a lecturer (2012-2013) in the Energy Law and Regulation course at the Faculty of Law, The College of Law and Business, Israel.
+In addition, she is a visiting lecturer at the Florence School of Regulation, the European University Institute - FSR, and was a lecturer (2012-2013) in the Energy Law and Regulation course at the Faculty of Law, The College of Law and Business, Israel.